fBravoBravo/BPAreleaseCodeGenerator/README.md

 ## How to install it

-Clone the repository, navigate to the folder and run `npm -g install`, that will install the package globally.
+Clone the repository, navigate to the folder and run `sudo npm -g install`, that will install the package globally.

 ## How to run it